-With Asian American and Pacific Islander Heritage Month in full swing, AAPI Montclair is hosting its 2022 Lantern Festival for Justice and Remembrance.
-The free event will take place at Edgemont Park in Montclair and include thousands of lanterns that will light up the sky.
-Read on for details about the 2022 Lantern Festival and to learn more about AAPI Montclair.
+AAPI Montclair is back with its third annual Lantern Festival for Justice and Remembrance as we near the middle of Asian American and Pacific Islander Heritage Month.
+The free event will take place at Edgemont Park in Montclair on Sunday, May 21st, and include thousands of lanterns that will light up the sky.
+Read on for details about the 2023 Lantern Festival and to learn more about AAPI Montclair.

 Happenings in addition to the lanterns include live music, food trucks, kids’ activities, the opportunity to dedicate lanterns with a special message, community partner tables, and a program featuring local and state leaders.
-Some of the sponsors for this event include Montclair Public Library, Out Montclair, Human Needs Food Pantry, Montclair Film, Toni’s Kitchen, and Montclair Mutual Aid.
+Some of the sponsors for this event include Montclair Public Library, Toni’s Kitchen, Montclair Scholarship Fund, Succeed2gether, and Montclair History Center.

 Although the lantern festival is free, those interested in donating or sponsoring a lantern can do so here.
-Funds will be raised to help cover the cost of the event, support AAPI Montclair, and raise funds for the Asian American Federation and the New Jersey Institute of Social Justice.
+Funds will be raised to help cover the cost of the event, support AAPI Montclair, and raise funds for Friends of the Howe House as well as the Belleville Historical Society’s campaign to repair the Belleville Dutch Reformed Church, a National Historic Site where Chinese immigrants fleeing violence in the West were welcomed.

 About AAPI Montclair